captainqq/courses-bond-valuation-and-analysis-in-python/slides/chapter_1_d50e9ad1a2eade644d046cf2d0b87090.md

 ![](https://assets.datacamp.com/production/repositories/5224/datasets/6a4e1ff013a83e42e8383cabea18b37704e67154/BondPrice_Formula.png){{2}}

 `@part2`
-## Yield of maturity: solving the root by trial and error
+## Yield to maturity: solving the root by trial and error

 `@script`
 Recall we can obtain the current price of a plain vanilla fixed bond by calculating its present value.
 It equals to the sum of expected future cash flows, discounted using the bond's yield to maturity.